Tracking Performance: 16 Metrics To Determine Real Estate Agent Success

 Calculating pending commissions is done differently based on how your brokerage makes money.

 For example, in flat-fee brokerages, the pending commission is most often your transaction fee multiplied by the number of pending deals.
-There may be additional fees collected as well, and considering each in the same calculation is relatively simple.
+Additional fees may also be collected, considering each in the same calculation is relatively simple.

-Calculating pending commissions for a traditional split-based brokerage can be a little more complex.
+Calculating pending commissions for a traditional split-based brokerage can be more complex.

 The commission percentage, referral fees, franchise fees, client fees, deductions, and other percentage-based fees will all need to be considered to calculate the accurate value of pending commissions.